10 classes. One fee. Results.

 - Billed per course.
 These are courses that expand on the Novice skillset.
 They are used to create a drive that we can tap into to teach your dog all manner of later responsibilities, including retrieving, scent work, or advanced obedience.

 Group ClassesOffered March through November

-- Don’t think you have the time or the resources to train your dog?
+- Private lessons are $75/hour if booked between 11am and 4pm and $100/hour if booked after 4pm or weekends (though weekends and most evenings are otherwise occupied with group classes).
+Don’t think you have the time or the resources to train your dog?
 Let us help you with our Board and Train or “While You’re Away” services.
-We’ll train your dog to the level you want and ensure that control transfers to you seamlessly.
+For $385/week, we’ll train your dog to the level you want and ensure that control transfers to you seamlessly.

 Scheduling For Group Classes

 From March through November, we are always accepting new clients!